 How Do I Market my Book and Get Read?

-– You promote your last book, you promote all books of yours, you promote your website or you promote a book which is free for a certain period of time.
+You promote your last book, promote all books of yours, promote your website, or promote a book that is free for a certain period of time.

-2. Timing – For how long you are ready to run this campaign?
+- For how long are you ready to run this campaign?

 - What budget do you have for paid advertising/PR/Marketing?